 From New Zealand’s huge Weta to Australia’s terrifying big insects, consider a 15 centimetre centipede and giant worms.
 Add in the Burrowing Cockroach – strange but true!
 The most bizarre insect you’ll find is Extatosoma Tiaratum which resembles folded-up dried leaves from Oceania.

 The Rhinoceros beetle is a hard-shelled, brown, or black bug in the Pacific.
 The Black Vine Weevil isn’t your average insect and can be found across Oceania with heavy rainfalls.
 Centipedes are most deadly during wet seasons; you’ll find them living happily near Apia after monsoons come through!

 It’s a good thing that Antarctica isn’t home to many other insects, or else the only one we would be talking about is the Antarctic Midge.
 These bugs have no wings and are slender with black bodies–and they’re lucky if they live longer than a week!
 Their genome was found to be among the tiniest ever sequenced.

 How to observe

 You might be wondering what to do if you see an insect.
 You need to know which one it is, in the first place!
-The best way of doing this would be asking a parent or elder sibling for help.
+The best way of doing this would be to ask a parent or elder sibling for help.

 Your parent can teach you how to spot that specific type of bug and where they are usually found (which could mean your backyard!).
-Connecting with nature will make sure we’re more aware of our surroundings – not just people but plants and animals too.
+Connecting with nature will ensure we’re more aware of our surroundings – not just people but plants and animals.